San Diego Truck Accident Lawyer

 - Improper load weight

-Driving Safely Around Large Trucks
+Driving Safely Around Large Trucks to Avoid Accidents

 Sharing the road means just that- sharing.
 While driving behind a slow 18-wheeler can be annoying, speeding up and cutting them off can quickly turn into a dangerous scenario- if not deadly.
 With great size comes great limitations; large trucks, buses and other commercial vehicles have larger blind spots, limited mobility, and take longer to come to a complete stop than the average car.
 To avoid a truck accident, it’s imperative drivers always exercise caution when sharing the road with one (or many).